thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 featured: false
 author: gabe
 short: |
-"There are plenty of features to go ape for in our latest beta release of the MailChimp Module."
+There are plenty of features to go ape for in our latest beta release of the MailChimp Module.
 tags:
 - Drupal Planet
 - MailChimp